 Editor's note, Mar.
-31, 2021: In researching the Cooper's Donut story described below, we found that author John Rechy provides the only original account of the incident described below.
+31, 2021: In researching the Cooper's Donut story described below, we found that author John Rechy offers the only original account of the incident described below.
 We were unable to find any other corroborating records, including newspaper stories or police reports.
 In 1959, Cooper's Donuts did have at least two shops in Downtown Los Angeles.
 However, according to city directories, the shop closest to Main Street, where the incident was reported to have occurred, was actually located several blocks away on Fifth Street.
 In 2020, the Downtown Los Angeles Neighborhood Council (DLANC), seeking to determine if the location might be designated a historical site, requested historical police records for the location and period from the LAPD.
 The effort was unsuccessful.
 According to the LAPD, with few exceptions, records from that long ago were likely purged or destroyed.
 The DLANC, however, continues to seek other possible sources for corroboration of this story.
 At this point, we have not been able to verify that this incident actually occurred or, at least, that it occurred how, when, and where described.
 We will update this note if additional information follows.

 In 1959, LGBTQ people endured ongoing discrimination, threats of violence and the persistent threat of arrest.
 Gay and lesbian-friendly bars were the few places they could hope to gather in public without harassment.
 Transgender people, however, were generally not welcome even at these establishments.
 The Los Angeles Police Department made it a priority to target transgenders under laws making it criminal to publicly act and dress as the opposite sex.
 Even gay and lesbian-friendly establishments were wary of how transgenders attracted police attention.